klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 **Return Value**

 `Promise` returning `Mixed` - The return value(s) of the smart contract method.
 If it returns a single value, it is returned as it is.
-If it has multiple return values, they are returned as an object with properties and indices.
+If it has multiple return values, it returns an object with properties and indices.

 **Example**